 Step 2.
 Create a Timescale hypertable with a vector column: Create a regular table in your database that will serve as the basis for the hypertable.
 Convert the table into a hypertable using the create_hypertable function provided by TimescaleDB.
 Specify the time column and other relevant options.

 Step 3.
 Insert vector data into the hypertable: Use regular SQL INSERT statements to insert data into the hypertable, including the vector data in the designated vector column.
 Ensure that the vector data is in the correct format expected by pgvector.
 You will need to get the vector representation from an embedding model (e.g., OpenAI text-embedding-3 models or, if you prefer, open-source sentence transformers).

 Step 4.
 Querying and analyzing vector data.
 Use SQL queries to perform various operations on the vector data stored in the hypertable.
 You can combine TimescaleDB's time-series functions with pgvector's vector functions for analysis and querying.

 Similarity search: Find vectors similar to a given query vector using the <=> operator provided by pgvector.
 Combine that with filters on other columns, such as time.

 Aggregation and grouping: Use TimescaleDB's time-series aggregation functions to aggregate vector data over time intervals or other dimensions.

 Filtering and selection: Use regular SQL filters and conditions to select specific vector data based on certain criteria.

--- Similarity searchSELECT*FROM sensor_data
+-- Similarity searchSELECT*FROM documents